GitFrog/GitFrog.github.io/index.md

 _March 16 2020_

-My name is Lee Hulse-Smith, and I'm a Full Stack Software Developer at the Centre of Forensic Sciences in Toronto, Canada.
+My name is Lee Hulse-Smith (aka Independent Variable :) ), and I'm a Full Stack Software Developer at the Centre of Forensic Sciences in Toronto, Canada.

 I became interested in neural networks a few years ago following the autonomous driving work being done by Tesla, Waymo, and Uber.